Infrastructure WA

 As Managing Director of METRONET, Anthony was most recently responsible for delivering one of the state’s most significant public transport infrastructure programs, working collaboratively across government, and with industry.

-Emily Roper (ex officio Board Member)
+Michael Carey (ex officio Board Member)